-Like many American children, I started my school days for 13 years with the Pledge of the Allegiance.
+Like many children in America, I started my school days for 13 years with the Pledge of the Allegiance.
 We would turn towards the small American flag hanging somewhere in the classroom, put our hand over our heart, and recite the words.
 Words that, candidly, I didn’t stop to think much about at the time.

 Fast forward to February 1995.
 I’m not quite 25 years old and have been backpacking solo in Vietnam for nearly a month.
 I arrived in Hanoi and learned from fellow travelers that the US flag had just been raised for the first time in 40 years outside a new liaison office.
 I found myself compelled to go see it.
 As I turned the corner onto the street and saw those broad stripes and bright stars waving in the distance, it unexpectedly brought tears to my eyes.
 Traveling in Vietnam as an American had raised a complex set of feelings.
 It was an amazing experience, but there were lonely and difficult days.
 Seeing our flag exuded a sense of familiarity, of comfort, and of home.
 It seemed to whisper to me: “It’s OK to be here now.”
 Perhaps I could sense that this flag represented an historic turning point.
 What I certainly did not know at the time is how life-changing it would be the next time I saw it.